Hyosang-Jeong/GraphicsDemo/README.md

 # cs250-class-project-synergy
-* cs250-class-project-synergy created by GitHub Classroom
-* Procedure Modeling

-* Toon/Cell & Fog shading
-* Value Noise
-* Gradient Noise
-* Hermite Curve & Catmull Curve
-* Geometry demo
-* Tessellation Demo
-* Shadow Demo
-* Point Shadow Demo

-You can run the project with Class Project.exe in the pre-built folder.
+You can run the project with Class Project.exe in the pre-built folder - exe folder.
 Or, you can open Class_project.sln in class_project folder and build(Ctrl+shift+B) and run the project(F5).
 When you run the project you can See ImGui Frame for switching demo.